apache/flink-web/_posts/2022-06-01-final-checkpoint-part2.md

 An example of the process of job finishing is shown in Figure 3.

-If Task `C` finishes after processing all the records, it first emits the max-watermark, then finishes the operators and emits the EndOfDataEvent.
+If Task `C` finishes after processing all the records, it first emits the max-watermark, then finishes the operators and emits the `EndOfData` event.
 After that, it waits for the next checkpoint to complete and then emits the `EndOfPartitionEvent`.

-Task `D` finishes all the operators right after receiving the EndOfDataEvent.
-Since any checkpoints taken after operators finish can commit all the pending records and be the final checkpoint, Task `D`’s final checkpoint would be the same as Task `C`’s since the barrier must be emitted after the EndOfDataEvent.
+Task `D` finishes all the operators right after receiving the `EndOfData` event.
+Since any checkpoints taken after operators finish can commit all the pending records and be the final checkpoint, Task `D`’s final checkpoint would be the same as Task `C`’s since the barrier must be emitted after the `EndOfData` event.

 Task `E` is a bit different in that it has two inputs.
-Task `A` might continue to run for a while and, thus, Task `E` needs to wait until it receives an EndOfDataEvent also from the other input before finishing operators and its final checkpoint might be different.
+Task `A` might continue to run for a while and, thus, Task `E` needs to wait until it receives an `EndOfData` event also from the other input before finishing operators and its final checkpoint might be different.

-On the other hand, when using  stop-with-savepoint, the process is similar except that all the tasks need to wait for the exact savepoint before finishing instead of just any checkpoints.
+On the other hand, when using `stop-with-savepoint`, the process is similar except that all the tasks need to wait for the exact savepoint before finishing instead of just any checkpoints.
 Moreover, since both Task `C` and Task `A` would finish at the same time, Task `E` would also be able to wait for this particular savepoint before finishing.